DeveloperLx/macOS_Development_Tutorials_translation/macOS Controls Tutorial - Part 2:2.md

 <span class="hljs-keyword">let</span> selected = segmentedControl.selectedSegment
 </pre>
     <h2>
-        Tuning the Voice – Adding Segmented Controls
+        调节声音 - 添加Segmented Controls
     </h2>
     <p>
         If you remember, the
         <code>
             readSentence()
         </code>
         had a parameter to control the voice speed (Normal, Fast, Slow).
         You’ll use a segmented control to change the speed of the voice.
     </p>
     <p>
         Open